ruoshan/ruoshan.github.io/_posts/2014-02-25-calculator-everywhere.md

 date: 2014-02-25 14:22
 ---

-here are some handy ways to do my math:
+Here are some handy ways to do my math:

 - in a Terminal, I could `alias ca='printf "%d\n"'`, then just type `ca 3*12-32` to get myself the result, but remember not to have spaces.